genzokun/GHfiles/README.md

-# hello-world
-## My first repository in GitHub

-This is the first time I use this kind of things.
-Let's rock!
+Just a files repository to other GitHub projects in this account.